Digital Technology for Education

 AgilHybrid

-Since 2021, the University of Montpellier and its three partners within the I-Site MUSE consortium have been strengthening their distance learning capabilities and expanding their range of digital services for students.
-AgilHybrid receives government funding administered by the Ministry of Higher Education, Research, and Innovation (MESR) under the Economic Recovery Plan, as well as funding from I-Site MUSE.
+Since 2021, the University of Montpellier and its three partners within the I-Site MUSE consortium have been strengthening their distance learning capabilities and expanding the range of digital services available to students.
+AgilHybrid receives government funding administered by the MESR under the Recovery Plan, as well as funding from I-Site MUSE.

 EquipHybrid